 On-site forecast service support is available for wildfires and prescribed burns.
-This includes the deployment of an Incident Meteorologist (IMET) and related service equipment such as the Advanced Technology Meteorological Unit (ATMU), the All Hazards Meteorological Response System (AMRS), and the Fire Remote Automated Weather Station (Fire RAWS).
-The IMET, ATMU, AMRS, and the Fire RAWS are considered national fire fighting resources, and can be requested through the Tennessee Interagency Coordination Center.
+This includes the deployment of an Incident Meteorologist (IMET) and related service equipment such the All Hazards Meteorological Response System (AMRS), and the Fire Remote Automated Weather Station (Fire RAWS).
+The IMET, AMRS, and the Fire RAWS are considered national fire fighting resources, and can be requested through the Tennessee Interagency Coordination Center.

-The ATMU and AMRS are modularized and mobile systems of equipment used by an Incident Meteorologist (IMET) for data collection and forecast preparation.
-Only trained personnel will operate the ATMU and AMRS, and this service equipment will only be dispatched to an incident when a certified IMET is requested.
-The IMET is responsible for ordering and arranging shipment for the ATMU and AMRS.

-There are 25 ATMUs cached across the country, mostly in the western states.
-AMRS workstations are also pre-positioned across the country, most of which are collocated with existing Weather Forecast Offices that contain certified IMETS.
+The AMRS are modularized and mobile systems of equipment used by an Incident Meteorologist (IMET) for data collection and forecast preparation.
+Only trained personnel will operate the AMRS, and this service equipment will only be dispatched to an incident when a certified IMET is requested.
+The IMET is responsible for ordering and arranging shipment for AMRS.
+AMRS workstations are pre-positioned across the country, most of which are collocated with existing Weather Forecast Offices that contain certified IMETS.
 These AMRS workstations are maintained by the IMETS and are typically shipped with the IMET being mobilized.
-Previously, the nearest ATMU cache to the state of Tennessee was London, KY, where two were/are maintained.
-However, WFO Morristown, TN has recently acquired an ATMU and AMRS kit.
-Fire Weather Program Leader, Sam Roberts, is currently the onsite IMET trainee and is working toward IMET certification.
+The AMRS contains a laptop computer, a printer, a smartphone, and an upper air radiosonde system, as well as other tools to aid the forecaster in providing the most accurate on-site weather forecasts.
+These modules are national resources, but are located at the National Weather Service offices that have an IMET (Incident Meteorologist) on station.